sWMAveholz/KP-Haskell/README.md

 #### First class functions

-Through the examply it is clear, that Haskells function are first class functions.
+Through the example it is clear, that Haskell functions are first class functions.

 These property own both, Haskell and Golang.

 #### Purely functional

-Golang is a multi paradim programming language and is not a functional language.
+Golang is a multi paradim programming language and is not a purely functional language.
 Golang have features that enables to apply functional priciples.

 Here is the biggest difference to Haskell.
 Haskell is a purely functional language.